• Home

 • Cook rice according to package instructions and spread out in a shallow baking dish to cool.

-• In a large, non stick skillet, cook bacon over medium heat until crispy.
+• In a large non stick skillet, cook bacon over low heat until crispy.
 Using a fork or slotted spoon, remove bacon to a plate lined with paper towel and dice.
 Pour bacon grease into a bowl.

-• Divide rice between 2 bowls, top with cooked eggs, green onions, hot sauce and avocado as desired.
-Serve warm.
+• Divide rice between 2 bowls and top with the cooked eggs and garnishes.

 Notes